 The wash wand can also be used to get a fluid sample for testing purposes.
-An example of this (Fig.9b) is to check the viscosity of the fluid using a marsh funnel.
+An example of this (Fig.10b) is to check the viscosity of the fluid using a marsh funnel.
 Simply slow the engine speed down to reduce flow and pressure, and put the wash wand inside the hopper (with the hopper valve open) and open the small valve located on the wash wand.
 Rotate the valve handle to the on position, and let it flow for approx. 15 seconds, close the valve and place the wash wand in the screening area of the marsh funnel.
 Fill the marsh funnel to the proper volume, close the valve on the wand, and store back the small hose holder rack.
-Follow the instructions of the march funnel for the rest of the test.
+Follow the instructions of the marsh funnel for the rest of the test.

-The sample of fluid taken from the wash wand is the same as the fluid going out of the top discharge of the filter / shear housing to the drill rig or reservoir tank.
+The sample of fluid taken from the wash wand is the same as the fluid going out of the discharge of the filter in an attempt to unplug or clean the hopper valve or mixing tee.
+Serious personal injury or damage will result.

+/ shear housing to the drill rig or reservoir tank.